-Whatever consciousness is, it must have structure.
-Even emptiness can be defined only in contrast to abundance and nonduality versus duality (as the word says).
-Or it's just "Mu".
+Whatever consciousness "is" - it must have structure.
+Even emptiness can only be defined in contrast to fullness and non-duality versus duality (as the word says).
+Or it is simply "Mu".
 And that would be the end of this paper - and everything else.

-I suggest we allow ourselves some more time and try to start from a consciousness that is as concrete as possible, from a conscious object, say a glass of water.
+I suggest that we take some time with this and try to start from a consciousness that is as concrete as possible, from a conscious object, say a water glass.
 We perceive something that we distinguish from ourselves.
-We also differentiate it from its environment (table, cupboard, room) and determine it in relation to other known things (table, cup, plate) to what it "is".
-That is, we circumscribe its existence by comparisons.
-It is also being stabilized by external and internal interactions (pouring and drinking, molecular attraction and repulsion).
+We also distinguish it from its environment (table, cupboard, room) and determine it in comparison with other known things (table, cup, plate) to what it "is".
+That is, we circumscribe its existence by comparison.
+Likewise, it stabilizes itself through external and internal interactions (pouring and drinking, molecular attraction and repulsion).

-We can question these interactions ever more deeply and will never find a bottom.
-Biological processes, mechanical laws of motion and physical fields remain empty without a structure circumscribing them.
-That is to say, we can regard circumscription as a basic property of everything conscious and thus of consciousness.
+We can question these interactions more and more and never find a bottom.
+Biological processes, mechanical laws of motion, and physical fields remain empty without a structure to circumscribe them.
+That is, we can regard circumscription as a basic property of everything conscious and thus of consciousness.

-Now, at the heart of every circumscription there results something hugely underrated so far: the central point.
-A single point relating directly to the whole.
-As for the water glass for example, it is the center of gravity and optical center or, if both differ, the center circumscribed by them, and so on.
-Because only the whole as such has a center.
-Through each division new centers (those of the splinters) arise and by each change (such as a bordering with handle) another one.
-Even if the change is symmetrical (without handle): Since the central point, like any other point, is nothing in itself and has meaning only in relation to a particular wholeness, another whole circumscribes another central point - also in the same "place" (here the center of a bordered glass).
-And even the point next to the center is the center of something else (say, a unit of glass and spoon).
+In every circumscription there now arises something that has been enormously underestimated up to now: the center point.
+A single point that refers directly to the whole.
+In the case of the water glass, for example, it is the center of gravity and the optical center, or, if the two are different, the center circumscribed by them, and so on.
+For only the whole as such has a center.
+Each division creates new centers (those of the splinters), and each change (like a border with a handle) creates another.
+Even if the change is symmetrical (without a handle): Since the center, like any other point, is nothing in itself and has meaning only in relation to a certain whole, another whole circumscribes another center - even at the same "place" (here the center of a rimmed glass).
+And already the point next to the center is the center of something else (a unity of glass and spoon, for example).

-Thus, there is a unique relationship between the infinitely small - infinitesimal - center and the circumscribing wholeness.
-To ignore the center point would be to ignore the whole thing.
-In the periphery (marginal zone), in turn, the external border is significant for the whole, in this way emphasizing its relation to the center point.
+Thus there is a unique relationship between the infinitely small - infinitesimal - center and the circumscribing whole.
+To ignore the center is to ignore the whole.
+In the periphery (edge zone), on the other hand, the outer boundary is definitive of the whole, thereby emphasizing its relationship to the center.

-Since this structure holds for all parts of an object as well as for their relations to the wholeness, between the center and the periphery, and between this center and its periphery, and so on, I call this entirety infinitesimality structure or i-structure.
+Since this structure also applies to all partial areas of an object, as well as to their relations to the whole, in addition between center and periphery, and between this center and its periphery, and so on, I call this totality the infinitesimality structure, or i-structure.

 Of course, the relationship between us (the object of our self-consciousness) and the more external object is also i-structured.
-And when we dive into an object, we find there only different i-structures: trembling "particles", vibrating "fields", circumscribed "laws".
+And when we dive into an object, we find only different i-structures there: trembling "particles", vibrating "fields", circumscribed "laws".